It’s been years since the last theatrical Batman spoof movie came

 see so many iconic Batman villains all together in one film.
 Heck, the movie

-goes out of its way to reference the really obscure Batman villains that never
+goes out of its way to reference the really obscure Batman villains who are barley brought up in conversation.

 On that note, if you’re a long time Batman fan, and have been reading the